stackrox/workflow/README.md

-getcreds - Imports credentials for a cluster from setup and creates RBAC role bindings. getprnumber - Gets the PR number corresponding to the current checked out branch. gogen - Runs go generate rooted at the current working directory (or a directory specified as the first killpf - killpf <port> kills a kubectl port-forward running on the passed port, if there is one.
+getcreds - Imports credentials for a cluster from setup and creates RBAC role bindings. getprnumber - Gets the PR number corresponding to the current checked out branch. gogen - Runs go generate rooted at the current working directory (or a directory specified as the first infra-sync - Fetches cluster artifacts from infra.rox.systems and merges them into a kubeconfig file. killpf - killpf <port> kills a kubectl port-forward running on the passed port, if there is one.
 Note that it ONLY kills kubectl port-forwards, not arbtirary processes. logmein - Opens a browser, logging you in as the same user that `roxcurl` uses. mergekconf - This command merges the provided kubeconfig file into the base one used by kubectl.